Gonzanamá: Typical food

 There are also many parties, which are celebrated every year.

-Agricultural, livestock and craft show
+Events

 The date of the party will be planned every year.
 Special guests will be invited and parades-competitions of horses.
 At the party dimantina (a mix of fresh milk and alcohol) will be offered for all the people.
 The exhibition of beautiful crafts is also a part of this party.